USKPA-dev/uskpa/docs/administration.md

 6. Certificate Configuration - KP Countries (used for Country of Origin and Addresses)

 An administrator can configure the allowed values for each of these fields via the admin panel.

+## Avoid using the admin panel to edit the following:

+1. Certificates - Have licensees submit edit requests to keep an audit trail of requests.
+2. Receipts - Use `View on site` link to render the receipt.
+3. Edit requests - Have reviewers approve / reject requests from the site to keep an audit trail of approvals.